John Burgoyne: Later life

-Previously Burgoyne had been a Tory-leaning supporter of the North government but following his return from Saratoga he began to associate with the Rockingham Whigs.
+Although elected as a Whig Burgoyne had been a supporter of the North government.
+Following his return from Saratoga he began to associate with the Rockingham Whigs.
 In 1782 when his political friends came into office, Burgoyne was restored to his rank, given the colonelcy of the King's Own Royal Regiment, made commander-in-chief in Ireland and appointed a privy councillor.
 After the fall of the Rockingham government in 1783, Burgoyne withdrew more and more into private life.
-His last public service was his participation in the Impeachment of Warren Hastings.
+His last public service was his participation in the impeachment of Warren Hastings.
 He died quite unexpectedly on 4 August 1792 at his home in Mayfair, after having been seen the previous night at the theatre in apparent good health.
 Burgoyne is buried in Westminster Abbey, in the North Walk of the Cloisters.

 After the death of his wife in 1776, Burgoyne had four children by his mistress Susan Caulfield; one was Field Marshal John Fox Burgoyne, father of Hugh Talbot Burgoyne, VC.
+A grandchild of Burgoyne, Admiral Geoffrey Hornby was notable in helping to avert a war between the United States and Great Britain in the 19th century.

 Dramatist

 In his time Burgoyne was a notable playwright, writing a number of popular plays.
 The most notable were The Maid of the Oaks (1774) and The Heiress (1786).
 He assisted Richard Brinsley Sheridan in his production of The Camp, which he may have co-authored.
-He also wrote the libretto for William Jackson's only successful opera The Lord of the Manor (1780).
+He also wrote the libretto for William Jackson's only successful opera, The Lord of the Manor (1780).
 He also wrote a translated semi-opera version of Michel-Jean Sedaine's work Richard Coeur de lion with music by Thomas Linley the elder for the Drury Lane Theatre where it was very successful in 1788.
 Had it not been for his role in the American War of Independence, Burgoyne would most likely be foremost remembered today as a dramatist.